LukeShortCloud/rootpages/src/openstack/tripleo.rst

 The Undercloud can be installed onto a bare metal server or a virtual machine.
 Follow the "hypervisor" section to assist with automatically creating an Undercloud virtual machine.
 The Undercloud requires at least 2 NICs (typically ``eth0`` and ``eth1``).
 The first is used for external connectivity.
 The second is dedicated to provisioning the Overcloud nodes with Ironic.
 On those nodes, the related interface that can reach the Undercloud's ``eth1`` should be configured for PXE booting in the BIOS.
 [21]

+Considerations before starting the Undercloud deployment:

+-  The Undercloud server requires two network interfaces.
+One with public Internet/management access and the second dedicated to provisioning.
+-  Configure the hostname.
+-  Set `push_destination: True` in a custom container-image-prepare.yaml file.
+-  undercloud.conf
+    - The NTP and DNS resolvers need to be accurate and accessible.
+    - If deploying or managing more than 250 hosts, it is required to change the ctlplane-subnet to a use a subnet mask with more available IP addresses.
+    - Use the custom container-image-prepare.yaml file.

 -  **Undercloud (Automatic)**

    -  RDO provides pre-made Undercloud images.